GLaDOS-Michigan/Basilisk/README.md

 We begin with building our local version of Dafny that contains Basilisk extensions.

 1. Dependencies:
-	* Install .NET SDK (version 6.0)
+	* Install .NET SDK
+		* Note that version 6.0 is required: [https://dotnet.microsoft.com/en-us/download/dotnet/6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
+	* Install z3:
-		* This can be done using brew: `brew install dotnet-sdk`,
+      * This can be done using brew: `brew install z3`.
-		* Or through a manual install [https://dotnet.microsoft.com/en-us/download/dotnet/6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
-	* [python3 and pip3 are needed but they are likely already part of the Mac installation]
+    *  Python 3 and pip3 are needed but they are likely already part of your Mac installation.
-2. Build Dafny.
+1. Build Dafny.
 From the project root, run:
 	```bash
 	cd local-dafny
 	make
 	```
 	This should take less than 20 seconds.
 	Note that you may also be required to install [Java 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) as a dependency for gradle.
-3. To check that Dafny runs as expected, run from the local-dafny directory:
+2. To check that Dafny runs as expected, run from the local-dafny directory:

 	```bash
 	 ./Scripts/dafny /compile:0 test.dfy